Piles (Haemorrhoids)

 What ArePiles?

-Haemorrhoids (or piles), are swollen blood vessels located in the anus.
-It can be divided into internal or external, depending on the location where it starts.
+Haemorrhoids (or piles) are swollen blood vessels located in the anus.
+They can be classified as internal or external piles, depending on the location where they start.

-It is believed that repetitive straining causes a high pressure within and it becomes swollen.
-The wall of the blood vessel gets stretched and is thinned out and tends to break easily.
+Piles are commonly understood to form when repetitive straining causes a high pressure within the blood vessels.
+The wall of the blood vessel gets stretched and thinned out by this swelling, becoming more prone to breakage.
 Once this happens, bleeding occurs.

-Repetitive straining also causes the supporting ligaments in the blood vessel to become overstretched and lose its elasticity.
-When the blood vessel loses its elastic support, it descends further down the anal canal and protrudes outside of the anus.
+Repetitive straining also causes the supporting ligaments in the blood vessel to become overstretched and lose their elasticity.
+When the blood vessel loses elastic support, it descends further down the anal canal and protrudes outside of the anus.

 Piles can cause a lot of discomfort and should be treated promptly through a method that works best for your specific type and severity of piles.